 There are no scheduled hours of access.

-Access to the archives is by application to the club archivist, George Vogt, who can be reached via email at firstname.lastname@example.org.
+Access to the Archives is limited, though requests can be submitted via email to firstname.lastname@example.org.
 Prospective users should be aware that portions of the records are restricted and unavailable for use.
-All materials must be examined under supervision on the premises and may not be removed from the building by a researcher.
+All materials must be examined under supervision on the premises and may not be removed from the building.

 MAC will make copies of documents and photographs for a fee.
 Use of images in publications of any type or for commercial purposes requires advance negotiation, the permission of the club, and payment of separate use fees that vary with function and audience.
 Prospective users of images should consult the club archivist at the earliest opportunity.